Reasoning and educating: The charity’s perspective

 • Work on Lyme disease awareness material;

-• Meeting at Porton with RIPL staff and having discussions with researchers;
+• Discussions and meetings with RIPL staff and researchers;

 • Identifying resources for H&S training courses;